AltCampus/fight-iq/fixes.md

-- On initial load (fresh bootstrapped repo), display "There are no fights right now."
+- On initial load (fresh bootstrapped repo), display "There are no fights right now."//done//
 - When in production there should not be any console.logs. \/Done/\
 - Remove CORS in production (CROSS origin resource sharing)
 - separate admin and user routes in two files.